Discover the Best Free Things to Do in and around Seattle

 We're sharing our tips for the best of free arts and entertainment options in and around Seattle…

 - Enjoy outdoor music every week at the Des Moines Beach Park Summer Concert Series – bring your lawn chairs and a picnic dinner every Wednesday from 7-8:30 p.m.
-(NOTE: Suspended for 2020, check back for 2021)
+(NOTE: Suspended for 2021)

 - Join in the fun at the South Lake Union Block Party in August 12th from Noon to 11 p.m.
 Enjoy food from neighborhood eateries, a beer garden, wine tasting, live music, an outdoor movie and much more!
-(NOTE: Suspended for 2020, check back for 2021)
+(NOTE: Suspended for 2021)

-- Take in music at SeaTac Music in the Park every Sunday at 5 p.m. at Angle Lake Park.
-(NOTE: Suspended for 2020, check back for 2021)
+- Take in music at SeaTac Music in the Park every Wednesday at 6:30 p.m. at Riverton Park

 - Experience modern takes on Shakespeare classics during Wooden O Theatre Productions Free Shakespeare in the Parks.